-RA Map 18 South Wold Brow (part of area B)
+RA Map 32 Given Dale (area A and part of area B)

 - 1 A submission form containing the text setting out the evidence for the inclusion of the site on the map. - 2 A map identifying the site marked with references to the text. - 3 An aerial photograph of the site. - 4 A map showing the extent of such features as the Grassland Inventory, SSSI's and Countryside Stewardship Agreements where these apply to the site (taken from www.magic.gov.uk)